ladesi/microcontrollers/README.md

 # Microcontrollers
-Small projects with microcontrollers and peripherals
+Small samples with microcontrollers and peripherals

 ## Projects

-Commit: Keypad and XC8 samples
-Description: Added Keypad and XC8 samples